Skip to content

-What to do if you find a sick bird
+What to do if you find a bird with neurological symptoms

 • For wild birds, call ODFW at (866) 968-2600 or e-mail [email protected].